Obi-wan-koban/2020Projecten2G1/README.md

  - [MySQL for Visual Studio](https://dev.mysql.com/downloads/windows/visualstudio/)

-In server explorer > add database fill in data and add
+In server explorer > add database fill in data and add the following data

 ![add MySQL connection](/images/add_server_visual_studio.png)
 (this step is optional, allows you to see database directly)

 Mandatory is to install the package EntityFramework (Project > Manage NuGet Packages)

 #### java (Eclipse/Intellij)
 (incoming